SeungjooKimSJ/SeungjooKimSJ/README.md

 ## 🙋‍♂️ About Me
 Hello there👋! <br />
-I'm Seungjoo Kim (SJ), a full stack Web Developer who recently joined this field with passion. <br />
+I'm Seungjoo Kim (SJ), a Front-end Web Developer who recently joined this field with passion. <br />

 I've been communicating with people for ten years while doing service-related jobs. <br />
 One of the biggest reasons why I have been able to work without much friction with people during that field was, <br />